 Are you planning on studying abroad in Spain?
 If you are, then a wonderful opportunity awaits you!
 Not only is this a great chance to improve your Spanish and learn about a whole new culture, but it can also be a good way to get working experience abroad.
 Working with a student visa in Spain can be a bit tricky, so we’ve created a simple guide to make it easy for you.

 Before we get started with the guide to working with a student visa, here’s a list of fun things you have to do while you study abroad in Spain.
 If the visa stuff gets too dull, just take a look at the list to remind you that it’s worth it!

-First of all, you’ll need to get a Spanish student visa (luckily, we have a guide for how to do that, too!).
+First of all, you’ll need to get a Spanish student visa (luckily, we have the most complete Student Visa in Spain guide updated in 2020).